oslabs-beta/DockerLocal/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Prerequisites

 What things you need to install the software and how to install them

 ```
-Example here
+Mac/Linux or Windows 10+
+A Github Key
 ```

 ### Installing